 ACTIVATE FIRE RESPONSE.
 If you see smoke or fire, locate the nearest fire pull station while you leave the building/area – activating the building’s fire alarm system.

 EVACUATE.
 As you activate fire response or if you hear the fire alarm sounding, leave the building immediately through the closest emergency exit/route.
 As you are evacuating do not open any closed door without checking for heat first.
 Close any open doors behind you.
 DO NOT use elevators.
 Proceed to your building’s safe destination site.
-If you are unable to evacuate for any reason, follow seek shelter procedures and notify Campus Safety Services.
+If you are unable to evacuate for any reason, follow “Shelter-in-Place / Stay-in-Place” procedures and notify Campus Safety Services.